PasaOpasen/Old_Math_Projects/README.md

 # Old math CSharp/Cpp projects

-My homeworks and simple winforms math projects including diploma, which were made during 2017-2019
+My homeworks and simple winforms math projects (C++, Delphi, Mathcad and C#) including diploma, which were made during 2015-2020.

 See a lot of code of methods at [**math classes library**](https://github.com/PasaOpasen/MathClasses)

+I've created it only for my myself, so it's not perfect as really apps.

 ## Use my winforms apps of math tasks including for example